pgguru/pg_kaboom/README.md

 - `signal` :: send a `SIGKILL` to the Postmaster process

+- `xact-wrap` :: force the database to run an xact-wraparound vacuum

 Contributions welcome!
 Let's get creative in testing how PostgreSQL can recover/respond to various systems meddling!